Saint Helena: Sport

 Historically, the St Helena Turf Club organised the island's first recorded sports events in 1818 with a series of horse races at Deadwood.
 Saint Helena has sent teams to a number of Commonwealth Games.
 Saint Helena is a member of the International Island Games Association.
 The Saint Helena cricket team made its debut in international cricket in Division Three of the African region of the World Cricket League in 2012.
 The Saint Helena football team first tournament was the 2019 Inter Games Football Tournament after which it was ranked tenth out of ten.

 The Governor's Cup is a yacht race between Cape Town and Saint Helena island, held every two years in December and January.

 In Jamestown a timed run takes place up Jacob's Ladder every year, with people coming from all over the world to take part.

 Scouting and Girl Guiding

 There are Scouting and Guiding Groups on Saint Helena and Ascension Island.
 Scouting was established on Saint Helena island in 1912.
 Lord and Lady Baden-Powell visited the Scouts on Saint Helena on the return from their 1937 tour of Africa.
 The visit is described in Lord Baden-Powell's book, titled African Adventures.

 Cuisine

-In 2017 Julia Buckley of The Independent wrote that due to the lack of nouvelle cuisine, the food is "[p]retty retro, at least by London standards."
-Fish cakes in a St Helena style, with egg binding and chilli, and a risotto with curry dish called pilau or plo, are what Buckley describes as "staple[s]".
-Most local recipes are variations of world dishes brought to the island by travellers.
+In 2017, Julia Buckley of The Independent wrote that, due to the lack of nouvelle cuisine, the food is "[p]retty retro, at least by London standards."
+Fish cakes in a St Helena style, with egg binding and chili, and a risotto-with-curry dish called pilau (or plo, similar to the Indian rice dish pulao) are what Buckley describes as "staple[s]".
+Indeed, most of the local recipes are variations of world dishes brought to the island by travellers.

 Language

 English is the official language.
-The local basilect is called Saint-speak or Saint English.
+The local basilect is called Saint-speak, Saint, or Saint English, which is a form of South Atlantic English.